zbabac/TrekMe/README.txt

 - starting point is shown with red or blue circle
 - pause point is shown with gray circle
 - stopping point is shown with green circle
+- long press on the map shows the pin with geo coordinates, tap on that pin copies the coordinates to the clipboard, you can share them for example via SMS or another application
+- every run is saved to the file and shown at "runs" page (click at button located at app bar)
 - settings page options: map pitch (0-70), map auto rotate option (or fixed north heading), use miles and feet (instead of m and km)
 - settings are saved automatically so that they are not lost after app exits
 - no ads, only map, location and data capabilities needed